 Supports that privilege, develop, and respect their individuality as well as human rights are what the NDIS stands for, and what the Code of Conduct and Practice Standards are all about.

-Practice standards do not touch other legal requirements such as fair pricing arrangements or operations; they focus exclusively on the safety and well-being of the participant.
+NDIS practice standards do not touch other legal requirements such as fair pricing arrangements or operations; they focus exclusively on the safety and well-being of the participant.

 (And the provider’s important role in achieving that goal!)